ishordev1/Programming-practices/aws/aws.md

     }
 }
 ```
+- Note: instant of ip 127.0.0.1 you can also add localhost: because this ip is also localhost ip.
 - save file: ctrl + 0 and enter
 - ctrl + x and enter
 - After save check it is correct or not